 Selling products in the EU

 As a business trading in Europe, you can benefit from the EU Single Market and also from certain trade arrangements with other European countries.
-This means most goods can move freely within this territory without any extra costs or quantitative restrictions.
-This is known as free movement of goods.
+This means most goods can move freely within this territory without any extra costs or quantitative restrictions, known as the free movement of goods area.
 However, certain goods such as excise goods and chemicals are subject to additional rules.
-You also have different VAT obligations depending on what you sell, to whom and where the goods are transported to.
+VAT obligations also vary according to the types of goods, who they are for and where they go.

 Warning